BChang-310/Homework-3/README.md

 Indexing and slicing can be tricky, even for seasoned Python pros, but it's one of the most useful skills to learn!
 And as always, we're here to help!

+**Important note:**
+We are changing how we provide instant feedback on your code:

+ - Instead of uploading to GitHub and waiting to check the unit test results, the new feedback system is built in to each problem.
+ - You will still upload your homework to GitHub classroom to turn it in.
+There just will not be a unit test for it: no red X or green checkmark will appear.

+Please refer to [these instructions](instant_feedback_instructions.pdf) for further details.

 Feel free to contact Dr. P, Alex, Bernie, or Ziming with problems, questions, or comments.